Kousei74/Cortex/README.md

 ## 🌟 Core Philosophy: "The Illusion of Instant"

-- **Locally Optimistic UI**: User actions (upload, tag, pivot) happen *instantly* in the UI.
+- User actions (upload, tag, pivot) happen *instantly* in the UI.
 The server synchronizes in the background.
-- **The "Zeno" Standard**: Progress bars never stall.
-They move asymptotically to 99% until the server confirms completion.
-- **60 FPS Mandate**: Heavy math runs in Web Workers.
+- Heavy math runs in Web Workers.
 Layouts use `Framer Motion` layout projection to prevent layout shifts.
-- **Zero-Cost Infrastructure**: Designed to run on free-tier capable serverless/edge infrastructure (Vercel + Supabase).
+- Designed to run on free-tier capable serverless/edge infrastructure (Vercel + Supabase).

 ---

 ## 🏗 System Architecture

-The system is split into two sovereign domains that communicate asynchronously:

 ### 1. **Frontend: "The Illusionist"** (React + Vite)
 - **State**: `Zustand` with persistent storage (survives refreshes).